 President Calvin Coolidge, in 1924, supported the idea of a national Father’s Day.
 Then in 1966, President Lyndon Johnson signed a presidential proclamation declaring the 3rd Sunday of June as Father’s Day

 There is no universal date when every country celebrates Father’s Day.
 In many countries, it is on the third Sunday in June including India.

-India traditionally has a two-week celebration since ancient days dedicated to celebrate ancestors called the Pitrupaksha.
+India traditionally has a two-week celebration since ancient days dedicated to celebrating ancestors called the Pitrupaksha.
 Father’s Day is not celebrated in all of India.

 But is observed on the same day as the USA, the third Sunday of June by mostly westernized urban centers.
 The event is not a public holiday.

 The day is usually celebrated only in bigger cities of India like Chennai, Mumbai, New Delhi Bengaluru, Kolkata, Hyderabad, and others.